 There is an unusual boat taking shape in the Hammond Shop at the Northwest School of Wooden Boatbuilding.
+At An unusual boat recently completed construction in the Hammond Shop at the Northwest School of Wooden Boatbuilding.
 At first glance, it resembles a traditional Northwest troller, but the beam is unusually narrow, and it’s fitted with a 500 gallon wastewater tank amidships.
-Inside are heavy-duty shelves for the 48V batteries that will drive the propulsion system.
-The finished boat will have flexible solar panels to help keep those batteries charged when the boat is underway.
+Inside are heavy-duty shelves for the 48V lithium ion batteries which will drive the propulsion system.
+A separate set of 12V batteries are located forward to operate a bow thruster.
+The finished boat will have flexible, monocrystalline solar panels to help keep those batteries charged when the boat is underway.

 Meet Clean Bay, a 25’ zero-emissions workboat that will provide free pump-outs to boaters in Port Ludlow Bay.